Willcox & Gibbs Chain Stitch Sewing Machines

 A few years after starting the company Willcox & Gibbs opened its London Offices at 135 Regent Street.
 Prices for the machines ranged from £8 to £15.
 All the machine heads were built and shipped over from the United States, but some handwheels and wheel mountings were cast at the Coalbrookdale Company in Shropshire.
 The Coalbrookdale works near Telford, was in Victorian times, famous for producing high quality ornate iron castings and the wheel mountings made here carry a registration mark for 1869.
 A special Willcox and Gibbs hand crank mechanism was produced for the European market, but the overall shape of the machine remained the same for the whole of its production life.

-Early models uued a thread with glass discs ans some of these have the Willcox and Gibbs badge on the back of the casting and a deeper wooden base than later models.
+Early models used a thread tensioner with glass discs, and some of these have the Willcox and Gibbs badge on the back of the casting and a deeper wooden base than later models.

 In 1875 the glass tension discs were replaced by an automatic tension device which ensured that the tension did not get out of alignment and which adapted itself to different thicknesses of fabric.
 These were marketed as the ‘Silent Automatic’ sewing machine.
 Listed on the cloth plate of all Willcox and Gibbs machines are the patent dates along with a very clever mechanism to show the number of stitches to the inch.